American Luck Casino: A New Allegedly Unsafe ‘Sweepstakes’ Casino Site

-American Luck Casino is a new gambling platform in the U.S. and one that you should strongly consider avoiding, according to GamblingHarm.org’s independent consumer protection analysis.
+American Luck Casino is a new casino platform in the U.S. and one that you should strongly consider avoiding, according to GamblingHarm.org’s independent consumer protection analysis.

-The site presents itself as a social/sweepstakes casino that uses virtual currencies instead of direct cash wagers.
+The site presents itself as a social/sweepstakes casino that may use virtual currencies instead of direct cash wagers.
 This model can cause you financial harm.

-American Luck has been named in state enforcement actions against sweepstakes casinos.
-The Illinois Gaming Board issued a cease-and-desist letter stating that American Luck’s activity constituted illegal gambling.
+American Luck has been named in state enforcement actions against alleged sweepstakes casinos.
+The Illinois Gaming Board issued a cease-and-desist letter alleging that American Luck’s activity constituted illegal gambling.

 The Tennessee Attorney General’s Office also listed American Luck among nearly 40 online sweepstakes casino platforms that received cease-and-desist letters as part of a crackdown.